logictester/caf/source/index.rst

 **********************************************************************

   - Click :guilabel:`Policies`

   - Click :guilabel:`+ New Policy`

-  - Name the new policy, *for example Custom MFA Policy for Cloud Applications*
+  - Name the new policy, *for example Custom MFA for Cloud Applications*

   - **Assignments**

     - Under **Users and Groups**, click :guilabel:`0 users and groups selected` to open the user selection blade

     - Click :guilabel:`All users` to apply the policy to all users, or :guilabel:`Select users and groups` to apply the policy to specific users and groups

         .. thumbnail:: _images/aad_cc_users.png
             :align: center

     - Under **Cloud apps or actions**, click :guilabel:`No cloud apps or actions selected` to open the application selection blade
-    -